Larry Cohen (soccer)

-Larry Cohen (born 7 November 1987) is a South African professional soccer player of Lithuanian descent who plays for Ajax Cape Town.
+Larry Cohen (born 7 November 1987) is a former South African professional soccer player of Lithuanian descent who last played for Ajax Cape Town.

 Personal

 Larry Cohen was born to Martin Cohen, one of South Africa's prominent footballers in the 1970s.

 On 21 November 2014, Cohen's application of the reinstation of the Lithuanian nationality was approved and he became a Lithuanian citizen.
 He received his first call up for the Lithuanian national football team for the UEFA Euro 2016 qualifying match against England, but FIFA did not allow Cohen to play for Lithuania.

 Playing career

 After four seasons with Ezenkosi, Cohen signed with Wits in 2010.